Kris Bryant Player Props: Rockies vs. Nationals

-Kris Bryant -- .194 average over his past 10 games -- will be in action for the Colorado Rockies versus the Washington Nationals, with Patrick Corbin on the mound, on July 24 at 7:05 PM ET.
+Kris Bryant -- .194 average over his past 10 games -- will be in action for the Colorado Rockies versus the Washington Nationals, with Trevor Williams on the mound, on July 25 at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Marlins.
+In his most recent game he had a hitless showing (0-for-1) against the Marlins.

 Kris Bryant Game Info & Props vs. the Nationals